-Do you want to avoid harmful chemicals in cosmetics but find ingredient lists confusing?
 Even “natural” cosmetics can contain strange-looking ingredients that leave us wondering if they really are safe to put on our skin.
-The truth is, your skincare products should be good enough to eat.
 The reason for this is that your skin is your largest organ and what you put onto your skin is absorbed into your bloodstream, as if you had eaten and digested it.
 It is important to understand exactly what you are feeding your skin with and ultimately what is being absorbed by your body.

-Before the growth of the cosmetic industry, women continued to look into their pantry to create their own skincare recipes.
-Avocado, honey, lemon, olive oil, nut oils, raw eggs, ground seeds and flours were all used to cleanse, exfoliate, moisturize and lighten the skin.
+Before the growth of the cosmetic industry, women continued to look into their pantries to create their own skincare recipes.
+Avocado, honey, lemon, olive oil, nut oils, raw eggs, ground seeds, and flour were all used to cleanse, exfoliate, moisturize, and lighten the skin.

-Studies now prove how incredibly harmful these synthetic ingredients are for our health.
-A study published in the Journal of the American Cole of Toxicology, Volume 2, No. 7, 1982 states that “research has indicated SLS may be damaging to the immune system especially within the skin.
-Skin layers separate and inflame due to its protein denaturing properties”.(1)
+Studies now prove how incredibly harmful these synthetic ingredients are to our health.
+A study published in the Journal of the American Cole of Toxicology, Volume 2, No. 7, 1982 states that “research has indicated SLS may be damaging to the immune system, especially within the skin.
+Skin layers separate and inflame due to its protein denaturing properties”1.

 On the other hand, synthetic ingredients can create a dependency on the product and disrupt the skin’s own hydrating and regenerating processes.
 They can mask the root cause, and in fact make your skin react in the form of breakouts and dryness when you stop using them.

-At Xtend-Life we only use the most nourishing natural and organic cosmetic ingredients that support your skin’s own rejuvenating processes.
-For example, clinical studies show that the Xtend-Life Kanapa™ formulations smoothed and reduced the appearance of fine lines and wrinkles in as little as six weeks.
-Our effective, natural and organic skincare products contain a much higher concentration of active ingredients than chemically-based products and these ingredients promote long-lasting changes in your skin.
+At Xtendlife we only use the most nourishing natural cosmetic ingredients that support your skin’s own rejuvenating processes.
+For example, clinical studies show that the Xtendlife Kanapa™ formulations smoothed and reduced the appearance of fine lines and wrinkles in as little as six weeks.
+Our effective, natural skincare products contain a much higher concentration of active ingredients than chemically based products and these ingredients promote long-lasting changes in your skin.